Miloš Luković

-Miloš Luković (Милош Луковић; born 18 November 2005) is a Serbian professional footballer who plays as a forward for Segunda Division club Las Palmas, on loan from French club Strasbourg.
+Miloš Luković (Милош Луковић; born 18 November 2005) is a Serbian professional footballer who plays as a forward for club 1.
+FC Kaiserslautern on loan from French club Strasbourg.

 Early life

 Luković was born in New Belgrade, in Belgrade, Serbia.

 Club career

-Having scored 54 goals at youth level, and making his professional debut in late 2021, Luković attracted attention from English Premier League side Manchester City.
+Having scored 54 goals at youth level, and making his professional debut in late 2021, Luković attracted attention from Premier League side Manchester City.
 Having helped IMT to promotion to the Serbian SuperLiga, Luković was named club captain for the 2023–24 season.

-RC Strasbourg
+Strasbourg

 In January 2024, he joined Ligue 1 side Strasbourg on a deal until June 2028, returning to IMT on loan until the end of the season.

 Loan to Heerenveen

 On 6 January 2025, Luković was loaned by Heerenveen in the Netherlands.

-Loan to Las Palmas
+Loans to Las Palmas and Preston North End

-On August 12, 2025, Luković joined Las Palmas on loan until the end of the 2025–26 season.
+On 12 August 2025, Luković joined Las Palmas on loan until the end of the 2025–26 season.
+However, the loan was cut short on 29 January 2026.

+The following day, Luković headed out on loan again, this time joining Championship side Preston North End on loan until the end of the season.